CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/02a-generative-ai.md

 ## Task 7: Publish the agent and use it in a client app

-When you're satisfied with your agentic solution, you can *publish* the agent to its own dedicated endpoint, and adapt client applications to use it from there.
-Publishing the agent makes it available independently from the project, making it a more suitable way to deploy the agent in production.
+In this task, you’ll publish the agent to a dedicated endpoint and use sample code to integrate and interact with it from a client application.

 1. Keep the VS Code for the Web tab open, but switch back to the Foundry portal tab.